dns load balancing failover

 F5 full proxy architecture: Default BIP-IP traffic processing

 Clients send a request to the Virtual IP address that represents backend pool members.
 Once a load-balancing decision is made, a second connection is opened to the pool member.
 We now have two connections, one for the client and the server.
-The source IP address is still that of the original sending client, but the destination IP address changes to the pool member, which is known as destination-based NAT.
+The source IP address is still that of the original sending client, but the destination IP address changes to the pool member, known as destination-based NAT.
 The response is the reverse.

 The source address is the pool member and the original client’s destination.
 This process requires that all traffic passes through the LTM, enabling these requests to be undone.
 The source address is translated from the pool member to the Virtual Server IP address.